Alexandru101/web-dev-projects/SaaS Dashboard/readme.md

 This basically just downloads all the requirments for the project using the .gitignore file which just tells it what to download

 ### step 3 - Enviroment Variables
-Inside the .env.local file you must fill these keys out which you can find in your github account settings
+Inside the .env.local file you must fill these keys out which you can find on your github account
 ```
 AUTH_SECRET=YOUR_SECRET_KEY
 AUTH_GITHUB_ID=YOUR_GITHUB_ID